 What is respite service?
 Sometimes caregivers need a temporary break from caregiving so they can come back refreshed and ready to provide good care again.
 Respite service pays someone to come into the home, take care of an individual with special needs and give the primary caregiver a temporary break.

 FAQs Do I qualify for respite service?
-You may qualify for respite service if you reside with and care for an individual and you are not able to pay for respite due to limited income and resources.
+You may qualify for respite service if you reside with and care for someone and you are not able to pay for respite.
 You must first qualify for a DHHS program that has the respite service, and a need for this service must exist.
 You can only receive Respite from one funding source.
 Who may be eligible for respite service?

 What does respite mean for a caregiver?
 Respite could mean: